seeq12/seeq-clustering/README.md

 Whichever mode (Visual or Density) you choose, the form of the clusters returned in Seeq will look similar.
 Happy clustering!

-### Explanation of Density Based Parameter:
+### Explanation of Density Based Parameters

 **Minimum Cluster Size (mcs)** - the minimum number of datapoints which much be including in a cluster for it to be classified as a viable cluster.
 A larger number will produce fewer clusters, which are contain more data each.

-1. Percent of data (%) -
-2. Min Cluster Points -
-3. Ignore Percent of data? -
+- There are two ways to specify mcs.
+Either by specifying a number (*e.g.* "I want my clusters to contain no fewer that 200 points") or by a percent of the total number of data points (*e.g.* "I want my clusters to contain no less that 5% of the data").
+***note*** *percent of datapoints is calculated based on Display Range.*
+- You may (indeed, likely) not know what the total number of datapoints is in your data, so seeq-clustering you may wish to supply both a `Percent of data (%)` and a `Min Cluster Points`.
+- If both `Percent of data (%)` and `Min Cluster Points` are supplied, the default behavior will be to use the **larger** of the two values for the mcs.
+You can override the behavior by checking the ``Ignore Percent of data?`` checkbox.
+Doing so will force `mcs = Min Cluster Points`

 **Cluster Extent**